-Fareen Dhuka is a sophomore, and this is her second year on The Review.
+Fareen Dhuka is a junior, and this is her third year on The Review.

 Wellness Club strives to alleviate stress, practice mindfulness